maxim-eyengue/Data-Science-freeCodeCamp/01-data-science-non-technical-overview/README.md

 # Introduction to data science

-People usually see data as a too techy discipline with maths and labs but it is much more a creative discipline: you use tools from coding, stats & maths to work creatively with data in order to finfd a way to solve problems, and get insights from data.
+People usually see data as a too techy discipline with maths and labs but it is much more a creative discipline: you use tools from coding, stats & maths to work creatively with data in order to find a way to solve problems, and get insights from data.
 For that, you try to listen to almost all your data as **everything signifies**.

 This course gives a map of data science and how we can use it.